johnnymo87/dotfiles/README.md

 # dotfiles

-I'm turning away from [running vim in docker](https://github.com/johnnymo87/dev-box), and going with the traditional route of installing it locally.
+[My old dotfiles ran vim in docker](https://github.com/johnnymo87/dev-box), but now I'm going with the traditional route of installing everything locally.

+My dotfiles mostly deal with three things: vim, tmux, and bash.
+See [the "Adding new things" section](adding-new-things) for more detail about how I manage the files for these things.

 ## Installation
 Use the OS's recommended package manager to install or update everything mentioned below.

 1. If on a mac, [install homebrew](https://brew.sh/) for use as a package manager.